High School & College

 -

-Our Brain’s Evolution
+Our Brain’s Evolution (Unit 1: Lesson 1)

 During the Paleolithic period, roughly 2.5 million years ago to 10,000 B.C., our ancestors were living in a completely different world than we are today.
 These early humans, often called cavemen, survived by hunting and gathering their food